Nurul-ain2022/dsc-phase-2-project/README.md

 ## Conclusions

-- Based on the analysed data and the prediction model built, Our final R-squared:	0.618 indicating that the model is not performing very well, and may be overfitting or underfitting the data.
+- Based on the analysed data we got a coefficient of determination of 0.61 indicates that the predictive model explains 61% of the variance in the data.
+This is a relatively strong relationship, but it also means that there is still room for improvement.

 - The data violates the homoscedasticity assumption, as shown below by the residuals clustering around certain values of the independent variable